Leg3ndary/APHS-bot/info/announcements.md

 ## MONDAY FEBRUARY 14 2022

-**ROSE GRAMS **sales are being extended!
+**ROSE GRAMS**sales are being extended!
 You can still purchase a rose for a special someone in the Eagles' Nest for $4 at lunch today, but today will be the last day for sales.
-**
-****
-****RANDOM ACTS OF KINDNESS -  **Hey there Eagles!
+**********RANDOM ACTS OF KINDNESS**Hey there Eagles!
 You're invited to celebrate Random Acts of Kindness day this week in our library.
 Who needs a Valentine when you can fall in love with a good book instead?
 "Check out" our Blind Date with a Book Display and when you check out a book this week, we've got a sweet treat just for you!
 Then have a look at our Random Acts of Kindness display window and fill out a ballot telling us how you're showing kindness and making our world a better place.
 There will be a Random Acts of Kindness prize draw the following week as a thank you for your thoughtfulness towards others.
 We look forward to seeing you this week!

-**
-****LIBRARY LEARNING COMMONS CONNECTION **- Eagles, you are amazing!
+******LIBRARY LEARNING COMMONS CONNECTION**- Eagles, you are amazing!
 The Library Staff wants to thank everyone who came out to the first ever LLCC meeting last week.
 If you didn't get a chance to make it to our information session, and would like to learn more, join our Google Classroom: Library Learning Commons Connection.
 Class code: 3kbqc3r.
 Here's our Invite code: https://classroom.google.com/c/MzczMzcyMzY0NTY5?cjc=3kbqc3r
 You'll have a chance to be creative, raise school spirit and earn volunteer hours.
 Our next meeting will be on Tuesday February 22nd at 3 PM in our library and we'd love to see you there:)

-**VOCAL ENSEMBLE **- The Abbey Park Vocal Ensemble will resume practice this Wednesday Feb 16 at 3 in the music room.
+**VOCAL ENSEMBLE**- The Abbey Park Vocal Ensemble will resume practice this Wednesday Feb 16 at 3 in the music room.

-**KRISPY KREME **- Hey eagles!
+**KRISPY KREME**- Hey eagles!
 The Environmental Council is having a Krispy Kreme Fundraiser on Thursday March 10th.
 Boxes of 12 donuts for 10 dollars will be available to order online through school cashless and will be ready for pickup on March 10th during lunch.
 Ordering will be open until March 3rd.
 If you would like to pre order, please visit the school cashless website and order before March 3rd.

 **CHESS CLUB** - meets today after school in room 211, if you want to play chess, stop by!